My Role

 Validating Comprehension and Workflow

-• Assess user comprehension of the feature: what it does, how it works, and how to get started
+• Comprehension: Can users understand the feature, how it works, and how to get started?

 The Findings

-After synthesizing the user testing videos, we felt the Moments API feature was well understood and the How it Works section broke down the steps in a clear and easy to understand way.
-User feedback included quotes such as:
+• The Moments API feature was well understood and the How it Works section broke down the steps in a clear and easy to understand way.

 “The information on the pages make it very easy to understand.
 I feel very confident in completing the steps.”